Code-Institute-Submissions/MilestoneProject1-TheMonkees/README.md

-This contain's a very simple photo carousel of events and a list of dates for a *"tour"* that will redirect the user to an external ticket site https://www.ticketmaster.com/the-monkees-tickets/artist/735678 *credit for the ticket image go to "Grilled Cheese" here https://www.flickr.com/photos/grilledcheese/5986736168*
+This contain's a very simple photo carousel of events and a list of dates for a *"tour"* that will redirect the user to an external ticket site https://www.ticketmaster.com/the-monkees-tickets/artist/735678 *credit for the images go to Pexels.com*

 ### Discography
 This page contains media that allows the user to browse through a video,